|1376||Second||Mar 2018||Plant Biosecurity and Product Integrity|

 A full list of notifiable plant pests and diseases can be found in Schedule 2 of the NSW Biosecurity Act 2015.

 Brown marmorated stink bug was found in warehouses in western Sydney over the 2017-18 summer season, in consignments originating in Italy.
-Fumigation and extensive surveillance activities have taken place in the area surrounding the detections.
+Fumigation and extensive surveillance activities took place and importation rules for cargo arriving from Italy were strengthened.

 Brown marmorated stink bug causes damage to fruit and vegetables resulting in produce that is unfit for sale.